Trump says he would invite Putin to White House, but not now

 Watchdog groups filed a complaint against Donald Trump Jr., Trump's son-in-law, Jared Kushner, and former campaign chief Paul Manafort on Thursday with the Federal Election Commission, which oversees elections, arguing the three violated the law by meeting with the Russian.

-Sessions to recuse himself from the federal investigation into Russian meddling in the election after media reports revealed he held undisclosed meetings with the Russian ambassador to Washington, Sergei Kislyak.

-Sessions, who testified to Congress in June about his dealings with Russian officials, released a government form on Thursday dealing with contacts he has had with foreign nationals, including Russian government officials, but much of it was redacted.

-Additional reporting by Steve Holland and Roberta Rampton; Writing by Alistair Bell; Editing by Peter Cooney
+Additional reporting by Steve Holland and Roberta Rampton; Writing by Alistair Bell and Roberta Rampton; Editing by Peter Cooney